 4. Masking Off With Tape

-painter knows that the most effective trick to properly seal the taped surface from any paint bleed is to ensure a good seal.
-This can be achieved by applying the tape over the surface through running a putty knife over the top to provide an effective cover.
+An experienced painter knows that the most effective trick to properly seal the taped surface from any paint bleed is to ensure a good seal.
+This can be achieved by applying the tape over the surface by running a putty knife over the top to provide an effective cover.

 5. Apply A Paint Extender

 The secret to eradicating any brush and lap marks from your finished paint job is adding a paint extender like Floetrol, into the paint.
 A paint extender is also referred to as a paint conditioner.
 This compound performs two critical functions.
 Firstly, to slow down the time required for the paint to dry after applying to the wood surface.